Fresno City Hall

-Fresno City Hall is a Post-modern Futurist structure in Fresno, California designed by architect Arthur Erickson.
-The building serves as the seat of city government, and the location of the mayor's office and the Fresno City Council chambers.
+Fresno City Hall is a post-modern futurist structure in Fresno, California, designed by architect Arthur Erickson.
+The building serves as the seat of the city government and houses the mayor's office and the Fresno City Council chambers.

 Architecture

 Canadian architect Arthur Erickson designed the look of the City Hall building for local architect William Patnaude.
 Erickson also designed One California Plaza in Los Angeles, California and the Embassy of Canada in Washington, D.C., among other notable works.
 The Fresno City Hall building anchors the northern end of the "Mariposa Mall", a twelve-block civic corridor which ends with the Fresno County Courthouse on the southern end.

 The exterior is post-modern futurist in style and consists of dull-finished stainless steel and glass panels with an angular roofline, meant to evoke the peaks of the nearby Sierra Nevada mountains.
 The building is five stories in total.
 The central interior space is the council chamber, but it also houses the mayor's office, the finance department, the public works department, the economic resources department and other offices.
 The council chamber has public seating with a capacity for 249 people.
 The chamber also features natural light coming in through a skylight located in the gap between the two peaks.

 There is a large fountain in the center of the dual stairways leading up to the main public entrance.
 The fountain was initially eliminated from the project due to budgetary concerns, but the Cobb family, early settlers of the Fresno area who opened successful businesses, donated $100,000 for the fountain.
 Other donors also contributed to keep the fountain as part of the project.